kataw/kataw/test/__snapshot__/parser/statements/for-of/invalid-cases.md

-✖ Invalid left-hand side: Must have a single binding in a 'for...of' statement. - start: 946, end: 949 ✖ Invalid left-hand side: Must have a single binding in a 'for...of' statement. - start: 978, end: 981 ✖ Only a single variable declaration is allowed in a 'for...of' statement. - start: 1003, end: 1006 ✖ The variable declaration of a 'for...of ... in' statement cannot have an initializer. - start: 1034, end: 1040 ✖ Only a single variable declaration is allowed in a 'for...of' statement. - start: 1040, end: 1043 ✖ The variable declaration of a 'for...of ... in' statement cannot have an initializer. - start: 1064, end: 1075 ✖ Only a single variable declaration is allowed in a 'for...of' statement. - start: 1075, end: 1078 ✖ Invalid left-hand side: Must have a single binding in a 'for...of' statement. - start: 1108, end: 1111 ✖ Invalid left-hand side: Must have a single binding in a 'for...of' statement. - start: 1134, end: 1137
+✖ Invalid left-hand side: Must have a single binding in a 'for...of' statement. - start: 946, end: 949 ✖ Invalid left-hand side: Must have a single binding in a 'for...of' statement. - start: 978, end: 981 ✖ Only a single variable declaration is allowed in a 'for...of' statement. - start: 1003, end: 1006 ✖ Only a single variable declaration is allowed in a 'for...of' statement. - start: 1040, end: 1043 ✖ Only a single variable declaration is allowed in a 'for...of' statement. - start: 1075, end: 1078 ✖ Invalid left-hand side: Must have a single binding in a 'for...of' statement. - start: 1108, end: 1111 ✖ Invalid left-hand side: Must have a single binding in a 'for...of' statement. - start: 1134, end: 1137